CHIP-SPV/hipMM/docs/install/BUILD.rst

 Step 5: Verify correct installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You have just completed building and installing hipMM for use in the Conda
+After building and installing hipMM for use in the Conda environment ``hipmm_dev``, you can
-environment ``hipmm_dev``.
-To verify the correctness of the installation, run:
+verify the correctness of the installation as follows:

 .. code:: bash